Gutierrezia sarothrae: Etymology

+The genus name, Gutierrezia, was selected by Lagasca, but he did not specify who was being honored.
+According to research by Kathleen H. Keeler, a likely person associated with the Royal Botanical Garden of Madrid during the time period was Pedro Gutiérrez Bueno (1745-1826).
+The species name, sarothrae, is related to sarothron, "broom", and sarein, "to sweep", describing the numerous herbaceous branches of this plant.

 The common name matchweed refers to the appearance of the stems and flower heads to matches, whereas broomweed refers to its use as a broom and snakeweed refers to its medicinal use to treat snakebites.
-It has also been called 'turpentine weed' due to its odour.
+It has also been called turpentine weed due to its odour.
+An occasional common name for the species is golden broomweed.

 Distribution and habitat

 A native North American plant, G. sarothrae is found throughout west-central Canada (the Prairie Provinces, the western and central United States (the Great Plains and regions to the west), and northern Mexico as far south as Zacatecas and Baja California Sur.
 Due to its efficient water use and drought tolerance, it is able to survive in arid and semi-arid sites, such as rocky plains, dry foothills, ridgetops, mountain slopes, and in semi-desert valleys.
 The species is very adaptable, and can be found in a variety of ecoregions, including pinyon–juniper woodlands, desert shrublands, and sagebrush-grasslands.
 It can survive in a wide variety of soil types with full sun and good drainage, but growth is reportedly best in clay loams of alluvial slopes, and shallow, rocky, or sandy soil, and is poor in saline or alkaline soils.